How To Choose The Right One For You

 CRUTCHES – The Bad

 While those who are in great shape and are fairly strong can have an easy time with crutches, those who are older tend to experience just the opposite.
 Because the crutches snug underneath the armpits and your weight bears on that area, if you have sensitive skin and not much fat or muscle in that area, you can expect a good deal of irritation over the course of time that you’re using crutches.
 In addition, they require a good bit of upper body strength and put a great deal of strain on shoulders and wrists as well.
+You can easily wear yourself out moving from room to room using crutches, making tasks almost impossible to accomplish around the house.
 If the leg that is not injured is weak, then getting around on crutches can be downright dangerous as they can cause your leg to give out as it bears much of the burden as you move.

 KNEE WALKERS – The Good